brylevkirill/notes/interesting recent papers.md

 ----
 #### ["Overcoming Exploration in Reinforcement Learning with Demonstrations"](https://arxiv.org/abs/1709.10089) Nair, McGrew, Andrychowicz, Zaremba, Abbeel
-  `exploration guided by learning progress and demonstrations`
+  `exploration guided by learning progress and demonstrations` `Q-filter`
 >	"We use demonstrations to overcome the exploration problem and successfully learn to perform long-horizon, multi-step robotics tasks with continuous control such as stacking blocks with a robot arm."
 >	"Our method, which builds on top of Deep Deterministic Policy Gradients and Hindsight Experience Replay, provides an order of magnitude of speedup over RL on simulated robotics tasks."
 >	"Our method is able to solve tasks not solvable by either RL or behavior cloning alone, and often ends up outperforming the demonstrator policy."